 However, using an ecommerce marketplace seriously limits your independence as a merchant, as you will have limited control over the branding, design, and marketing of your store.
 In addition, these platforms will charge you a fee on every sale you make, and you must adhere to their terms of service.

 If you’re going to be a dropshipper, we recommend building your own ecommerce website.
 As we said earlier, your marketing is what will set you apart from your competitors, and ecommerce websites offer you a lot more functionality in that regard.

 There are many good ecommerce platform providers out there.
 Choosing which platform to use for your business will partially depend on who your dropshipping supplier is, as some offer direct integrations.
-If you use Oberlo, for example, it makes a lot of sense to create a Shopify store.
+If you use Oberlo, for example, it makes a lot of sense to sell on Shopify.

-Regardless of which platform you choose, you are going to need to market aggressively.
+Therefore, regardless of which platform you choose, you are going to need to market aggressively and optimize your site for search.
 This is typically done through a combination of email marketing, paid ads, and social media.
-Each approach has its own merits.
+Each ecommerce marketing approach has its own merits.
 We recommend settling on a few that work best for you.

-Although the cost of starting a dropshipping business is fairly minimal, it is not nonexistent.
-At a minimum you will be paying for your ecommerce website, inventory, and some shipping and marketing costs.
+Although the cost of starting a dropshipping business is fairly minimal, it’s not nonexistent.
+At a minimum, you’ll be paying for your ecommerce website, inventory, and some shipping and marketing costs.

 There are a few different avenues you can take to finance a dropshipping business.
 They are as follows:

 - Business line of credit: You can think of a business line of credit as a mixture of a loan and a credit card, allowing you to draw against a pre-approved amount of financing, and only pay interest on what you borrow.
 This makes sense for dropshippers who only need to pay for expenses as they arise, like marketing campaigns.